radams15/CircuitTesterDocs/Implementation/docs/stage4.md

-Each component has a different set of methods to get the properties back out, e.g. the Wire, Resistor and Switch are all children of the ResistiveElement class which has a method `double getResistance()`, which returns the resistance of the component, and the Battery has a `double getVoltage()` method which returns the voltage.
+Each component has a different set of methods to get the properties back out, e.g. the Wire, Resistor and Switch are all children of the ResistiveElement class which has a method `double getResistance()`, which returns the resistance of the component.
+The Battery has a `double getVoltage()` method which returns the voltage of the battery.

 Both methods use the child class to extract data from the settings menus, possibly run calculations, then return the result.